Bachelor of Science in Nursing (B.S.N.)

 Experienced Faculty:

-The faculty in the Department of Undergraduate Nursing is composed of highly qualified nurses and health professionals that bring their knowledge and career experience into the classroom.
-Several faculty members are Certified Nurse Educators and Certified Healthcare Simulation Educators and are involved in healthcare research.
-All faculty receive continued training in their fields of expertise to ensure their skills are current and relevant.
+The faculty in the Department of Undergraduate Nursing is composed of highly qualified nurses who bring their knowledge and career experience into the classroom.
+Multiple faculty members enhance their education through certification as Nurse Educators and Healthcare Simulation Educators.
+All faculty embrace professional development to ensure the best student experiences.

 Take the Next Step!